Human Rights Complaints

 Responding to a Complaint

-• Notify the respondent of the complaint;
+• Notify the Respondent of the complaint;

-• Provide the respondent with an opportunity to settle the complaint; and
+• Provide the Respondent with an opportunity to settle the complaint; and

-• Provide the respondent with an opportunity to submit a response to the complaint.
+• Provide the Respondent with an opportunity to submit a response to the complaint.

 What does it mean to settle a complaint?

 Settlement is a voluntary and confidential process.
-It allows parties to a complaint to talk through the situation and try to resolve the complaint.
+It allows the parties to try to resolve the complaint.
 Settlement discussions are flexible processes which may involve discussions by phone, email, in person, or some combination of these.
-Generally, the Director or Commission Legal Counsel acts as a mediator to help the parties settle the complaint.
-The Commission ensures that the process is fair to both parties, and assists their efforts to reach an agreement.
+It is important to note that the intent of the Act is remedial, not punitive.

 If a complaint is not settled, what happens next?